Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 Final thoughts

 While it trades some efficiency for compatibility, the exporter includes all the same resilience features as its gRPC counterpart—TLS security, retries, queuing, and persistent buffering.
-With careful tuning, it delivers reliable, secure telemetry at scale.
+With careful tuning, it can deliver reliable, secure telemetry at scale.

 Authors